 Jessie: So true.
-I mean, we’re right in the trenches with this, too, in trying to figure out – I mean, I confess in the book that I – this is not something I’m super proud of (Laughter) but I tend to be a thrower.
-Like, there are very few things that can get me that mad they…
+I mean, we’re right in the trenches with this, too, in trying to figure out.
+I mean, I confess in the book that I, this is not something I’m super proud of-

 Jim: What does that look like exactly?

-Jessie: Well… (Laughter) Let’s talk about this.
-I probably need some counseling on this.
+Jessie: … let’s talk about this (laughs).
+I’m probably need some counseling on this.
 No, I’m doing a lot better.
-I haven’t thrown anything in a very long-ish…
+I haven’t thrown anything in a very long-ish-